Use any of these to contact me:

 More Optimal Obfuscation Strategies

-For anyone interested in playing the e-mail obfuscation game, there’s a myriad of strategies that often trade user-friendliness for stronger obfuscation guarantees (e.g. e-mail addresses hidden behind Google CAPTCHAs seem pretty robust).
+For anyone interested in playing the e-mail obfuscation game, there’s a myriad of strategies that often trade user-friendliness for stronger obfuscation guarantees (e.g. e-mail addresses hidden behind Google CAPTCHAs seem pretty robust, but are a burden on legitimate users).

 Have a great strategy in mind?
 Let’s chat!